MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-logon.md

 <!-- NoWelcomeTips_1-Description-Begin -->
 <!-- Description-Source-ADMX -->
-This policy setting hides the welcome screen that is displayed on Windows 2000 Professional each time the user logs on.
+This policy setting hides the welcome screen that's displayed on Windows 2000 Professional each time the user logs on.

 - If you enable this policy setting, the welcome screen is hidden from the user logging on to a computer where this policy is applied.

 Users can still display the welcome screen by selecting it on the Start menu or by typing "Welcome" in the Run dialog box.

-- If you disable or do not configure this policy, the welcome screen is displayed each time a user logs on to the computer.
+- If you disable or don't configure this policy, the welcome screen is displayed each time a user logs on to the computer.

 This setting applies only to Windows 2000 Professional.
-It does not affect the "Configure Your Server on a Windows 2000 Server" screen on Windows 2000 Server.
+It doesn't affect the "Configure Your Server on a Windows 2000 Server" screen on Windows 2000 Server.

 > [!NOTE]
 > This setting appears in the Computer Configuration and User Configuration folders.
 If both settings are configured, the setting in Computer Configuration takes precedence over the setting in User Configuration.